 LGBTQIA Therapist Q&A

 At Reaching Resolution, we have a team of gender therapists who specialize in LGBTQIA Issues.
 We offer professional, affordable counseling for the LGBTQIA Community.
-For more information call us today or book an appointment online.
+LGBTQIA community faces lots of issues including harassment, violence, discrimination, and threats.
+Meet Eve Rogerson at Reaching Resolution, who is an LGBTQIA affirming counselor and help people.
+For more information contact us today or book an appointment online.
 We are conveniently located at 9719 Northeast Parkway, Suite 100 Matthews NC 28105.

 Table of Contents: